-As a patient of the NHS Genomic Medicine Service, you will be asked if you want to donate your sample (blood / saliva / tissue, etc.), genome sequence and health data for research.
+As a patient of the NHS Genomic Medicine Service, you will be asked if you want to donate genome sequence and health data, and/or your sample (blood/saliva/tissue, etc.), for research.

 Approved researchers can use the samples and data to study diseases and look for new treatments.
 Their research might help you and others now or in the future.